jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (a) has a deliberative vote; and
   (b) in the case of an equality of votes, does not have a casting vote (and therefore the act or question is defeated and the status quo is preserved).
 (8)
-(9) Despite subsections (1) to (3), 2 or more adjoining regional councils or Auckland Transport and 1 or more adjoining regional councils may agree in writing to establish a joint regional transport committee and prepare a regional land transport plan, in which case subsections (4), (6), and (7) apply with all necessary modifications.
+(9) Despite subsections (1) to (3), 2 or more adjoining regional councils may agree in writing to establish a joint regional transport committee and prepare a regional land transport plan, in which case subsections (4), (6), and (7) apply with all necessary modifications.
 (9A) Despite subsections (1) to (3), the parties to a joint regional transport committee established under subsection (9) must appoint to the committee—
   (a) 2 persons to represent each regional council that is a party to the agreement:
   (b) 1 person to represent each territorial authority in the region of each regional council that is a party to the agreement:
-  (c) 1 person to represent the Agency:
+  (c) 1 person to represent the Agency.
-  (d) 2 persons to represent Auckland Transport if Auckland Transport is a party to the agreement.
+  (d)
 (9B) The agreement to establish a joint regional transport committee must specify the procedure for appointing the chair and deputy chair of the committee.
-(9C) The chair and deputy chair of a joint regional transport committee established under subsection (9) must,— (a) in the case of a joint regional transport committee made up of adjoining regional councils, both be persons who represent a regional council:
+(9C) The chair and deputy chair of a joint regional transport committee established under subsection (9) must both be persons who represent a regional council.
-  (b) in the case of a joint regional transport committee made up of Auckland Transport and adjoining regional councils, both be persons who represent Auckland Transport or a regional council.
 (10) If a regional transport committee is established under subsection (9), any reference in Part 2 to a regional council is to be read as a reference to each of the regional councils that have established the committee.
-(10A) If Auckland Transport establishes a joint regional transport committee with 1 or more adjoining regional councils under subsection (9), any reference to a regional council in Part 2 must be treated as a reference to Auckland Transport and each of those adjoining regional councils.
+(10A)
 (10B) If a joint regional transport committee is established under subsection (9), references to a region in Part 2 must be treated as references to each of the regions that are represented on the joint regional transport committee.
 (11) If the area of a territorial authority falls into the regions of more than 1 regional council, the territorial authority must decide (after consulting the relevant regional councils) which regional transport committee to join.
 (12) If subsection (11) applies, and a territorial authority fails to decide to join a regional transport committee, the Minister must direct the territorial authority to be represented by a particular regional transport committee.